 For visiting programmes of major scale, proposals should preferably be submitted 18 months in advance.
 For local programmes of major scale, proposals should be submitted 12 months ahead.
-Due consideration would be difficult for proposals tendered less than 6 months in advance.
+Due consideration would be difficult for proposals tendered less than 9 months in advance.

 The Office assesses proposals according to the following criteria:

-|(a)||Artistic Merit - Programme quality is the most crucial criterion and should have impact on local film culture.|
+|(a)||Artistic Merit - programme quality is the most crucial criterion and should have impact on local film culture.|

-|(b)||Room for Cultural Exchange - For film programmes on a specific region or country, the Office will consider, besides the quality of the programme, whether it allows room for the audience to understand more of the region's culture.|
+|(b)||Room for Cultural Exchange - for film programmes on a specific region or country, the Office will consider, besides the quality of the programme, whether it allows room for the audience to understand more of the region's culture.|

-|(c)||Historical Value - Films of particular significance in film history or culture will be given priority.|
+|(c)||Historical Value - films of particular significance in film history or culture will be given priority.|

-|(d)||Relevance to a Special Topic - Whether the films are relevant to the proposed theme or topic will be taken into consideration.|
+|(d)||Relevance to a Special Topic - whether the films are relevant to the proposed theme or topic will be taken into consideration.|

-|(e)||Audience Appeal - To cater for different sectors in the community, the assessment of audience appeal will take into account the coverage of tastes of both the majority and minority in society.
+|(e)||Audience Appeal - to cater for different sectors in the community, the assessment of audience appeal will take into account the coverage of tastes of both the majority and minority in society.
 Endeavour to introduce new art forms to the audience will also count for evaluation.|

-|(f)||Status of Organizer - The organizer must be a bona fide non-profit-making body for entitlement to "Programme Sponsorship".|
+|(f)||Status of Organiser - the organiser must be a bona fide non-profit-making body for entitlement to "Programme Sponsorship".|

 Assessment will be made by the Office according to the aforesaid selection criteria at its regular programme meetings and if necessary, in consultation with the Film Advisers.

-Museum expert advisers are appointed by the Director of Leisure and Culture Services for a period of two years to provide professional advice to the museums of the Leisure and Cultural Services Department on matters pertaining to the promotion of art, history, science and film, in particular the acquisition of collection items.
+Museum expert advisers are appointed by the Director of Leisure and Cultural Services for a period of two years to provide professional advice to the museums of the Leisure and Cultural Services Department on matters pertaining to the promotion of art, history, science and film, in particular the acquisition of collection items.
 Advisers specialising in the field of film are as follows:

 (Names are listed in alphabetical order)